TheRonzor/data440-f26-sample-repo/README.md

 Other files included are:

 - [`src/paths.py`](src/paths.py): This file contains a list of the file/folder paths used by the workflow.
-Some people might incorporate this into something like a `config.py` file
+Some people might incorporate this into something like a `config.py` file with various settings intended to be shared across modules.
 - [`src/helpers.py`](src/helpers.py): This file contains helper/utility functions that are intended to be shared across modules.

 Additionally, within each of these files the code is organized into functions, each of which is intended to do one job (again, separation of responsibilities!)